stanislawbartkowski/bigjoin/README.md

 * runnonquery.sql Template SQL DML statement containing join query.
 The same query is used for both joins.
 * run.sh The executable bash file for bigsqltest.sh

+## Prerequisties

+The test can be executed using local or remote connection.
+For remote connection a DB2 client should be installed and access to remote BigSQL instance should be cataloged and working.

 ## Configuration

 Modify bigsqltest.rc property file